 University of San Francisco is a private, non-profit, Jesuit Catholic research university located in San Francisco, California, with satellite campuses across Northern California.
 It was founded in 1855 by and is still affiliated with the Jesuit Order, and the school is firmly rooted in the vision of St. Ignatius of Loyola, who founded the Jesuit Order.

 As one of the top Jesuit institutions in the country, the University of San Francisco continues to teach the Jesuit tradition while providing a world-class education in a range of disciplines from four schools and one college.
 It is consistently nationally ranked among the 150 best universities by the leading college ranking systems.
+Other stand-outs for this school include:

 The University of San Francisco is one of the few private universities to require service-learning courses, a service in which academic courses are accompanied by volunteer work in and around San Francisco.
 This is in keeping with the Jesuit vision the university has and teaches students the importance of giving back to their community.